-The seeds should be sown in modules in the sprint and planted out when large enough approximately 10cm apart.
-Sow successionally until mid summer
+The seeds should be sown in modules in the spring and planted out when large enough approximately 10cm apart.
+Sow successionally until mid summer.

 Ancient Egyptians, Greeks and Romans first domesticated the beetroot and grew it for its greens.
 It is believed that the Romans were the first to cultivate it for its root however this was used for medical treatments for digestive or blood issues.

 Hippocrates used to dress wounds with beetroot leaves.